94% of our BSc (Hons) Police Sciences graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

 The Police Sciences degree is designed to develop your personal skills, as well as impart academic knowledge and practical applications of criminal law, scenes of crime, criminology, police management, operational planning and the latest aspects of criminal investigation.
 Operational policing is the “why and how” of police practice and management.
 You will gain management skills that are required at all levels, from planning minor and major operations through to budgeting.
 You also will be introduced to legislation to prepare you for your progression to the police service.
+You’ll also develop knowledge and practical applications of criminal law, scenes of crime, criminology, police management, and the latest aspects of criminal investigation.

 Community Safety and criminology examine many areas surrounding policing, including the causes and prevention of crime, policing styles and community involvement.
 The preservation of the crime scene is a vital skill for police officers, so you will gain key forensic science skills in our new laboratories and practical sessions.
 Personal development will give you key skills for file preparation, conflict management and interview, plus some knowledge of first aid.